Helsinki, Finland

 What do expats in Helsinki appreciate most about the local culture?

 "Expats in Helsinki appreciate the friendly atmosphere, the lack of judgement and the approachable people, who are relatively open to those new to Finnish culture.
 The robust public transportation network and relative safety make it easy to explore the city.
 Additionally, they appreciate the positive work-life balance and the high standards of living.
-The cultural presence of museums, art galleries, events, concerts, and theaters provides expats a great opportunity to join in the growing cultural diversity of the city, while ample outdoor activities further contribute to the appreciation of what Finland has to offer," explained one expat living in Helsinki, Finland.
+The cultural presence of museums, art galleries, events, concerts, and theaters provides expats a great opportunity to join in the growing cultural diversity of the city, while ample outdoor activities further contribute to the appreciation of what Finland has to offer," said one expat in Helsinki.

 What do expats find most challenging?

 "Expats often find adaptation to cultural differences and language barriers their most challenging obstacle.
 Many expats feel a sense of isolation from the locals due to these differences and can feel unwelcome or out of place.
 Additionally, daily life tasks can be difficult to navigate when living in a foreign country, such as opening a bank account or finding affordable housing.
 Furthermore, securing work in a host country can be difficult as domestic citizens often have higher prioritization.
-Other common challenges include maintaining relationships back home, finding support networks in host countries, and struggling with reverse culture shock upon re-entering their home countries," explained one expat living in Helsinki, Finland.
+Other common challenges include maintaining relationships back home, finding support networks in host countries, and struggling with reverse culture shock upon re-entering their home countries," said one expat who made the move to Helsinki.

 Is there a lot of crime in Helsinki?